 - you have indefinite leave to enter the UK

 On 21 January, the Government announced that there will be no fee when the scheme opens fully on 30 March 2019.
 Anyone who has applied already, or who applies now and pays a fee during the test phases, will be refunded.
-Details of the refunds process will be published on the .Gov website
+People who have paid an application fee during the test phases will receive a refund after 30 March 2019.

 Read more about the scheme at https://www.gov.uk/settled-status-eu-citizens-families